JamesDullaghan/scalablepress-ruby/README.md

   # List a products availability
   client.products.availability(id: 'gildan-sweatshirt-crew')
   # List detailed item information
-  # this endpoint rejects the api credentials
+  # In order to use this endpoint, you must authorize your api key by emailing api@scalablepress.com
   client.products.details(id: 'gildan-sweatshirt-crew')
 ```